erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 ![ semiconductor fab breakeven](/img/tsmc/rANDd-breaakeven.jpg)

 The most serious competitor to TSMC today is probably Samsung.
-As explained, some trust or Intellectual Propery issue issue might surface since Samsung not only do chips, but also end products for their users.
+As explained, some trust or Intellectual Propery issues might surfaced since Samsung is not only doing chips, but also end products for their users.

 - The US has [tried decades ago with Sematech](https://www.technologyreview.com/2011/07/25/192832/lessons-from-sematech/) but failed.
 - Europe [will try to join force](https://www.reuters.com/article/eu-tech-semiconductor-idUSKBN28H1HV)